Skip to content

 Define an AMQP contract.

 A contract is the central definition of your AMQP messaging topology.
-It brings together all exchanges, queues, bindings, publishers, and consumers in a single, type-safe definition.
+It brings together publishers and consumers in a single, type-safe definition.
+Exchanges, queues, and bindings are automatically extracted from publishers and consumers.

 The contract is used by both clients (for publishing) and workers (for consuming) to ensure type safety throughout your messaging infrastructure.
 TypeScript will infer all message types and publisher/consumer names from the contract.